Glasgow, Paisley, Kilmarnock and Ayr Railway: Regaining momentum

-Although in difficulties for cash, the GD&CR started construction; obstructions by the Caledonian Railway at the Gretna end were eventually resolved, and a fresh Act structuring the merger with the GPK&AR was passed (on 9 July 1847), but "so heavily amended ... as to be useless to the Companies".
+Although in difficulties for cash, the GD&CR started construction; obstructions by the Caledonian Railway at the Gretna end were eventually resolved, and a fresh act of Parliament, the Glasgow and South Western Railway Incorporation Act 1847 (10 & 11 Vict. c. clxxxiii) structuring the merger with the GPK&AR was passed (on 9 July 1847), but "so heavily amended … as to be useless to the Companies".

 On 1 March 1847 the Kilmarnock and Troon line reopened, as a standard gauge locomotive operated railway.
 It had been closed for the modernisation work, and it now provided a proper link from Kilmarnock to the coast.
 The GPK&AR opened a short connecting spur between its own line and the K&TR in Kilmarnock.
 On the same day a branch at Dalry to Swinlees was opened; there was a copper mine there.

-On 22 July 1847 the company acquired control of the Paisley and Renfrew Railway under the Paisley & Renfrew Railway Sale and Improvement Act.
+On 22 July 1847 the company acquired control of the Paisley and Renfrew Railway under the Paisley and Renfrew Railway (Sale and Improvement) Act 1847 (10 & 11 Vict. c. ccxxix).
 The purchase had earlier been agreed by the proposed Paisley, Barrhead and Hurlet Railway, supported by the GPK&AR, for £34,000.
 It was horse-operated and had a track gauge of 4 ft 4 in.
 The line was loss-making and had no practical value other than the tactical one of securing territory against competing companies.
 The Paisley Barrhead and Hurlet Bill failed in the 1847 session of Parliament and was re-presented in 1848; the share capital proposed had risen to £230,000; during the Lords' hearings it became plain that running powers were likely to be granted to the Barrhead and Neilston Direct Railway, an offshoot of the Caledonian Railway.
 The GPK&AR had subscribed to £150,000 in face value of the shares of this proposed line, with the sole intention of excluding the Caledonian Railway from the area.
-The GPK&AR now petitioned against the Bill, but this was unsuccessful, and it received the Royal Assent, with the running powers clause, on 31 August 1848.
+The GPK&AR now petitioned against the bill, but this was unsuccessful, and the Paisley, Barrhead and Hurlet Railway Act 1848 (11 & 12 Vict. c. clv) received royal assent, with the running powers clause, on 31 August 1848.